The second generation Google Nest WiFi was announced on October 15, 2019, at the Pixel 4 hardware event.

-I have a the Google WiFi 3-pack arranged in my home.
-They have made using Wi-Fi seamless.
-I can go anywhere in the house; no dead-spots.
-It’s fantastic.
+I have a Google WiFi 3-pack arranged in my home and they have made using Wi-Fi seamless.
+I can go anywhere in the house; no dead spots.
 The mesh system will also determine priority between 5Ghz and 2.4Ghz to ensure you get the best signal.
 It’s fantastic!

 FCC filings back in 2017 confirmed that Google was working on improving their Google WiFi with a few really cool rumored features.